jonepl/Api-Scaffolder/README.md

 ## Features
 - Modular and scalable folder structure.
 - Pre-configured logging with customizable levels.
+- Data validation with `Pydantic`
-- Built-in support for unit, integration and e2e testing using `pytest`.
+- Built-in support for unit, integration and e2e testing using `Pytest`.
 - Configurable environments (DEV, STAGING, PROD).
-- Linting and formatting with `flake8` and `black`.
+- Linting and formatting with `Flake8` and `Black`.
 - Support for CORS, database integration, and error handling.
 - Ready-to-use `Dockerfile` to containerize the API